What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 - • Support collective healing

-- • Reinforce cultural pride
+- • Strengthen cultural pride

-- • They provide guidance for young people
+- • Offer guidance to young people

 - • Educate the general public

 They are places of continuity.
-Traditions are not frozen in the past: they breathe, evolve and live.
+Traditions are not frozen in the past: they breathe, evolve, and live.

-The link between Pow-Wow and handcrafted creations
+The link between Pow-Wows and artisanal creations

 - • The drum accompanies the songs

-- • The rattle is used in certain ceremonies.
+- • The rattle supports certain ceremonies

 - • The dreamcatcher symbolizes protection and the passage of dreams